imba/imba-guide/docs/lvl1/primitives.md

 For each type discussed in this section, we will also include the expected result of using `typeof` with the value.

+Also see [Alternative type detection](../bonus/typedef.md) for a more advanced and generally not extremely useful approach.

 ## Number

 **typeof:** number